zbaloch/zaheerio/books.markdown

 ---

 # Books
-These are some of the books that have been most influential in my journey personall and professionally (in no particular order).
+These are some of the books that have been most influential in my journey personally and professionally (in no particular order).
 I hope you find them helpful, too!

 - [Letters from a Stoic](https://www.amazon.com/Letters-Penguin-Classics-Lucius-Annaeus/dp/0140442103/) by Lucius Annaeus Seneca, Robin Campbell (Translator)